MLA International Bibliography with Full Text

 A Free Online Course: Understanding the MLA International Bibliography

 Each unit contains a lesson presented in one or two tutorial videos, questions that reinforce the lessons and require active participation through database searching, and a quiz.
+Students receive completion badges to share with their instructors.

 Teaching Resources for Integrating the Bibliography into Class Curricula